How Gaps In Coverage Affect Auto Insurance Rates

 - You lost your license and allowed the policy to lapse.

 - You decided to no longer drive or own a car for a personal reason, including being out of the country.

 The Impact of a Lapse in Coverage on Future Premiums

 Not having to make insurance premium payments will save you money.
 Unfortunately, unless you never plan to drive again, your savings from a lapse in coverage are short-term.

-Once you are considered “high-risk,” you will likely find that new car insurance coverage costs considerably more than if you had continued your former policy.
+Once you are considered “high-risk,” you will likely find that new car insurance rates will be significantly more expensive than if you had continued your former policy.

 You may even be denied coverage by providers on the open market, at which point you would need to obtain insurance through your state’s automobile insurance plan, which can be much more expensive.